-SPRINGDALE — A number of residents of communities in the Zion corridor and employees of the area’s fire agency are concerned about what effect a proposed plan may have on emergency services as personnel face possible job losses.
+SPRINGDALE — Residents of communities in the Zion corridor and employees of the area’s fire agency are concerned about how a proposed plan to replace department resources may affect emergency services in the area.

 After nixing a 2018 budget proposal for the Rockville-Springdale Fire Protection District that would have levied a substantial property tax increase, the Washington County Commission is considering replacing the district’s current employees with contracted personnel from a different fire agency in order to reduce costs.

 The proposed plan would utilize two on-site, full-time employees cross-trained in firefighting and EMS from the Hurricane Valley Fire Special Service District in place of the district’s current four on-call emergency responders.

 The Rockville-Springdale Fire District was the first fire district to be created in Washington County after the two towns requested that the county create a fire authority for their area in 1983.
 At the time, the costs of running the district were mitigated by a workforce composed primarily of volunteers.

 “The nature of the fire service has changed an awful lot since the early ’80s,” Washington County Commissioner Dean Cox said.
-“It was virtually an unregulated activity, but because of OSHA (that is, Occupational Safety and Health Administration) and state-imposed requirements, these are really highly structured occupations now.”
+“It was virtually an unregulated activity, but because of OSHA (Occupational Safety and Health Administration) and state-imposed requirements, these are really highly structured occupations now.”

 As the viability of volunteer first responders has become infeasible, the district has been required to hire paid professionals.
 The district currently comprises approximately 25 paid employees, which, in 2017, worked on an operating budget of approximately $791,000.